Yasouimo/Llms-Testing/README.md

 - **Parameter Impact:**
 Larger models like `phi` and `gemma:2b` have higher parameter counts, which can lead to slower processing times and lower efficiency scores despite decent match scores.

----

-## Detailed Report

-For a full breakdown of the results, including test case-specific performance and generated responses, see the [LLM Performance Report](LLm%20performance%20report/llm_performance_report.md).

----

 ## Conclusion